mauriziomonti/tribute-fcc/README.md

 # tribute-fcc
-Repo for of fcc tribute on codepen, point 7.1.
+Repo for of fcc tribute on codepen (7.1) and 7.2.